KevinH45/KevinH45/README.md

 - Director of Python Curriculum Development at Neuracode, an educational non-profit with a focus on machine-learning.
 - Programmer for Robotiators 888, a FIRST Robotics Team.

-## What I'm Working On:
-- Learning SQL
-- Preparing for USACO

 ## Contact Me:
 - Email me at greenbrown489@gmail.com
 - Send me a message on Discord at GreenBrown#1374